CroppedThrone/PublicAttendanceCheckBot/README.md

 Change the number of attendances needed to reach a rank.
 You can use /rank_list to see every rank and position of it so it easier to modify the rankuprequirement.

 ### /rank_list ()
 View all ranks and it's requirements to rank up.
 To change ranks you can use "/settings_add_rank" or "/settings_add_rank".
-To change rank requirements use "/settings_rankup_requirement.\
+To change rank requirements use "/settings_rankup_requirement".

 ### /remove_user (member: discord.Member, nickname: str)
+Removes a user from the attendance sheet so you have more room for other people in the sheet.
+You can remove users using their discord account that you can select while using the command.
+Or if the perosn that is in your group doesn't have a discord account but is registered in the attendance sheet.
+You can use "nickname" and fill in their nickname.
+You can only use one of these options in 1 command, not both.

+### /reset_attendance_list (areyousure: bool, areyousure2: bool, areyousure3: bool)
+Resets the attendance list by mkaing everyones attendance number go to 0.
+You have to put in 3x true, just to make sure you can't do it accidentally.
+Using this command will activate reset setttings protocols so check out if you're interested! "/settings_auto_clear_attendances".

 ## Attendance_Manager